 The need to expand long-term health care services for the aging religious in Northeast Ohio was first identified in a study conducted by the Diocese of Cleveland in the 1980s.
 The Sisters of Charity of St. Augustine responded to this need by developing and implementing plans for conversion of their Mt.
 Augustine Motherhouse into a facility dedicated to serving the aging religious.
-The Sisters raised more than $7.5 million to renovate and convert the facilities for this important new use.
-Regina Health Center (RHC) opened in 1993 as the first collaborative health care facility of its kind in the US.
+Regina Health Center (RHC) opened in 1993 as the first collaborative health care facility of its kind in the United States.

 Today, Regina Health Center meets the long-term health care needs of members of several Northeast Ohio religious congregations, clergy from the Dioceses of Cleveland and Youngstown, and lay persons seeking a faith-based community environment.